r760/cutils/README.md

 ```

 note:
-- inorder to be able to compile all the examples inside the `cutils/examples` directory, you must first install all cutils tools
+- inorder to be able to compile all the examples inside the `cutils/examples` directory, you must first make all cutils tools
 - the examples mentioned above do not show how to use every function... for an exhaustive description
 of every function view the docs